naufalols/e-wallet-privy/readme.rst

 1. Please install database name: e-wallet
 2. Set the database username and password
 3. Run the migration to create the table http://localhost/e-wallet-privy/migration
+4. Run the seed to insert the user table http://localhost/e-wallet-privy/page
-4. Go to the landing page http://localhost/e-wallet-privy
+5. Go to the landing page http://localhost/e-wallet-privy